The Complete Sushi Guide: History, Etiquette and Sushi Making Classes in Japan

 Have a look at the picture below… Do you know which one is actually sushi?

 Well, the right answer is… All of them are!
 Were you right?
 Most people only know the Nigiri sushi on the top right corner as sushi.
-As this is what “out-of-towners” often refer to as sushi.
+This is what “out-of-towners” often refer to as sushi.
 Let’s talk more about the different types of sushi!

 1. Nigiri sushi